It is true what some people say, that ‘life is not a bed of roses.’ Hard times are a part of our existence on earth.

 There is a widespread misconception that for you to get your job done well, you must exert effort to the point of physical exhaustion, else you have failed.

-Fewer people are getting an adequate amount of sleep and rest required for proper overall health.
+Fewer people are getting the adequate amount of sleep and rest required for the overall health of the body.